crampete/full_stack_classroom_october_2019/README.md

 - MVC - What and Why?
 - Native driver (Plain Mongo) to create documents
 - Difficulty validating.
-- Mongoose - Comparison against using just the native driver.
+- ODM's and Mongoose - Comparison against using just the native driver.
 - Brief into relations in a database.
 - Creating and using a Mongoose Schema.
 - Using `package.json` to create a small script `(npm run develop)`.